schlosstom/GrafHana/README.md

 # Preparation

-  0. The system to run all the container needs at least 16 GB RAM and about 50 GB ofdiskspace.
+  0. The system to run all the container needs at least 16 GB RAM and about 50 GB of diskspace.

   1. Download and unpack the original HANA sources from SAP.